FREQUENTLY ASKED QUESTIONS

 What about affordable housing?

 The current work in the Port Lands is for flood protection and does not include any development or buildings.
-Development of Villiers Island, including building affordable housing, will happen after the flood protection work is complete in 2024.
+Development of the Island, including building affordable housing, will happen after the flood protection work is complete in 2025.

 What is a 1 in 100 year storm?

 We often reference a “100 year flood” or “100 year storm.”
 What does this mean?
-Toronto and Region Conservation Authority (TRCA) has a useful glossary of terms that you can access here.
-TRCA defines the 100 year flood as a flood, based on an analysis of precipitation, snow melt, or a combination thereof, having a return period of 100 years on average, or having a 1% chance of occurring or being exceeded in any given year.
+Toronto and Region Conservation Authority (TRCA) defines the 100 year flood as a flood, based on an analysis of precipitation, snow melt, or a combination thereof, having a return period of 100 years on average, or having a 1% chance of occurring or being exceeded in any given year.